KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_transform/README.md

 > **Implementation Note**: For maximum compatibility, it is recommended that exporters generate UV coordinate sets both with and without transforms applied, use the post-transform set in the texture `texCoord` field, then the pre-transform set with this extension.
 This way, if the extension is not supported by the consuming engine, the model still renders correctly.
 Including both will increase the size of the model, so if including the fallback UV set is too burdensome, either add this extension to `extensionsRequired` or use the same texCoord value in both places.

+> **Implementation Note**: From the glTF core specification, the origin of the UV coordinates (0, 0) corresponds to the upper left corner of a texture image.

 ### JSON Schema

 [KHR_texture_transform.textureInfo.schema.json](schema/KHR_texture_transform.textureInfo.schema.json)